On an Optimal Stopping Problem with a Discontinuous Reward: Introduction

 The goal of this paper is to study the properties of the value function of the VA contract under the assumption that the policyholder maximizes its risk-neutral value, when the fee and the surrender penalty (or charge) are both time and state-dependent (that is, depending on the value of the VA account, see \cite{Bernard2014}).
 Our setup includes, among others, the constant fee case, the state-dependent fees of \cite{Bernard2014}, \cite{delong2014pricing}, and \cite{Mackay2017}, and the time-dependent fees of \cite{bernard2019less} and \cite{kirkby2022valuation}.
 Under this assumption, valuing a variable annuity contract is equivalent to solving an optimal stopping problem similar to pricing an American option.
 However, the financial guarantee being applied only at maturity in a VA contract creates a discontinuity in the reward function at maturity, which sets it apart from the continuous reward function of the American option and complicates the optimal stopping problem involved in the pricing of VAs.
 The impact of the surrender charge and the fee structure on the optimal surrender strategy has been studied in the Black-Scholes framework by \cite{Bernard2014}, \cite{BernardMackay2015}, \cite{bernard2019less}, \cite{Mackay2014}, \cite{Mackay2017}, and \cite{moenig2018lapse}, and in a more general setting by \cite{kang2018optimal} and \cite{MackayVachonCui2022VaCTMC}.
 However, these articles approach the problem from a numerical perspective.
-To the author's knowledge, it is the first time that such an extensive analytical study of the optimal stopping problem involved in the pricing of a variable annuity contract is performed in the literature.
+Recently, and independently from our work, \cite{de2024variable} study the optimal surrender problem in VAs from a theoretical perspective.
+While their setting includes mortality, which ours does not, we consider a more general structure for the fee and surrender charge functions.
+The analysis presented in this paper is therefore significantly different from theirs, but a parallel can be drawn between some of their results and ours.